merely-useful/r-rse/course-design.md

 - Syllabus
     - Overview of course
-    - Why to learn it
+    - Why to learn it and learning outcomes
     - Intended learner (personas, assumptions and expectations etc)
     - What makes this course different
         - Go over the "Whole Game" chapter of the R Packages book (https://r-pkgs.org/whole-game.html)